knightsUCF/SC/Dimensional Reduction, Clustering, and Differential Gene expression testing.md

 "By default, we return 2,000 features per dataset.
 These will be used in downstream analysis, like PCA."

-"Next, we apply a linear transformation ('scaling') that is a standard pre-processing step prior to dimensional reduction techniques like PCA." (this step already done?)
+"Next, we apply a linear transformation ('scaling') that is a standard pre-processing step prior to dimensional reduction techniques like PCA."

 https://satijalab.org/seurat/v3.2/pbmc3k_tutorial.html